 Throughout career, has consistently taken hardline stances on regional issues, particularly toward Israel, repeatedly calling it a "cancerous tumor" that needs to be excised from the region.
-In March 2014, publicly questioned whether the Holocaust occurred-an issue highlighted by former president Ahmadinejad.
+In March 2014, publicly auestioned whether the Holocaust occurred-an issue highlighted by former president Ahmadinejad.
 He is widely believed to fear direct military confrontation with United States on Iranian soil.
 He meets with few Western officials and is avowedly suspicious of relations with the West, particularly the United States, as potentially making Iran vulnerable to Western cultural influence, spying, and possible regime destabilization efforts.
 Largely bowing to public opinion, Khamene'i acquiesced to the election in 2013 of the relatively moderate President Hassan Rouhani, who favors opening to the West.
 Khamene'i did not oppose the JCPOA, paving the way for its adoption by the Majles and the Council of Guardians.
 In 2016, he accused the United States of not implementing JCPOA-related sanctions relief fully and thereby deterring foreign firms from returning to Iran.
 Earlier, he reputedly issued religious proclamation (2003) against Iran acquiring a nuclear weapon, and has publicly (2012) called doing so a "sin."
 He fully backs efforts by Revolutionary Guard and other Iranian organs to support regional pro-Iranian movements and governments.
 Earlier in his career, Khamene'i tended to support the business community (bazaaris), and opposed state control of the economy, but as Supreme Leader he has asserted that officials, including Rouhani, need to promote a self-sufficient economy that can withstand the effects of international sanctions ("resistance economy").
+Attributed late 2017-early 2018 unrest to meddling by the United States, Saudi Arabia, and Israel, but also acknowledged that protesters had legitimate grievances.